IBM AIX: POWER ISA/PowerPC/Power ISA-based systems

 The release of AIX version 3 (sometimes called AIX/6000) coincided with the announcement of the first POWER1-based IBM RS/6000 models in 1990.

-AIX v3 innovated in several ways on the software side.
+Incompatible with RT PC's AIX v2, AIX v3 innovated in several ways on the software side.
 It is the first operating system to introduce the idea of a journaling file system, JFS, which allows for fast boot times by avoiding the need to ensure the consistency of the file systems on disks (see fsck) on every reboot.
 Another innovation is shared libraries which avoid the need for static linking from an application to the libraries it used.
 The resulting smaller binaries use less of the hardware RAM to run, and used less disk space to install.
 Besides improving performance, executable binaries can be in the tens of kilobytes instead of a megabyte for an executable statically linked to the C library.
 AIX v3 also scrapped the microkernel of AIX v2, a contentious move that resulted in v3 containing no PL.8 code and being somewhat more "pure" than v2.